 Skip to main content

 This guide helps you decide where humans belong in the loop, choose the right approval shape, and set escalation thresholds before you encounter an incident in production.
-For a reference on the mechanics of creating approval requests — how to write SOP instructions, respond via Slack, or manage the Activity Inbox — see Human-in-the-Loop.
+For a reference on the mechanics of creating approval requests — how to write AOP instructions, respond via Slack, or manage Requests — see Human-in-the-Loop.

 When to Add an Approval Step